MicrosoftDocs/windows-insider/wip/business/manage-builds.md

 ## Choose your diagnostic data settings
 Your privacy is important to us.
 But, to run Insider Preview builds on a device updating directly from Windows Update, you must allow us to see a certain amount of diagnostic data, so we can investigate issues you might see.

-* Depending on your organization's settings and location, your Windows 10 device could have Optional data turn on already.
-If you’re setting up Insider Preview builds for the first time, you must have Optional data turned on, so you should check this setting.
+* Depending on your organization's settings and location, your Windows 10 device could have Optional data turn on by default.
+If you’re setting up Insider Preview builds for the first time, you must have Optional data turned on.
 * If you're already running Insider Preview builds in the Dev Channel on devices, [use these instructions to update your diagnostic data settings](https://aka.ms/DDChanges).

 [Learn more about diagnostic data and configuring it for your organization.](/windows/privacy/configure-windows-diagnostic-data-in-your-organization)